-On September 15, 2021, concurrently with the execution of the Merger Agreement, Pagaya and the EJF Investor entered into the EJF Subscription Agreement, and Pagaya subsequently entered into the Subscription Agreements with certain other investors.
-Pursuant to the Subscription Agreements, the investors agreed to purchase, and Pagaya agreed to sell to the investors, an aggregate of 35 million Class A Ordinary Shares, at a purchase price of \$10.00 per share and an aggregate purchase price of \$350 million, on the terms and subject to the conditions set forth in the Subscription Agreements contained customary representations and warranties of Pagaya, on the one hand, and the investors, on the other hand, and customary conditions to closing, including the consummation of the transactions contemplated by the Merger Agreement.
+On September 15, 2021, concurrently with the execution of the Merger Agreement, Pagaya and EJF Debt Opportunities Master Fund, LP entered into the EJF Subscription Agreement, and Pagaya subsequently entered into subscription agreements with certain other investors.
+Pursuant to the Subscription Agreements, the investors agreed to purchase, and Pagaya agreed to sell to the investors, an aggregate of 35 million Class A Ordinary Shares, at a purchase price of \$10.00 per share and an aggregate purchase price of \$350 million, on the terms and subject to the conditions set forth in the Subscription Agreements.
+The Subscription Agreements contained customary representations and warranties of Pagaya, on the one hand, and the investors, on the other hand, and customary conditions to closing, including the consummation of the transactions contemplated by the Merger Agreement.
 The PIPE Investment closed immediately prior to the Effective Time.